FreeCAD/FreeCAD-documentation/wiki/Arch_Window.md

 **Note:**

-if you install the \"Parts Library\" from the [AddonManager](AddonManager.md), the window tool will search this library for additional presets.
+if you install the \"Parts Library\" from the [Addon Manager](Std_AddonMgr.md), the window tool will search this library for additional presets.
 These presets are FreeCAD files containing a single window based on a parametric sketch that has named constrains.
 You may place additional presets in the `parts_library` directory so that they are found by the window tool.

 ```python